Uncle Moses

-Uncle Moses (אָנקעל מאָזעס) is a 1932 American Yiddish drama film directed by Sidney M. Goldin and Aubrey Scotto.
+Uncle Moses (אָנקל מאָזעס) is a 1932 American Yiddish drama film directed by Sidney M. Goldin and Aubrey Scotto.
 The film is an adaptation of the novel of the same name by Yiddish writer Sholem Asch.
 It was adapted by and stars Maurice Schwartz in the titular role.

 Plot

 Set in New York City’s Lower East Side, the film follows "Uncle" Moses Melnick (Maurice Schwartz), a former peddler turned wealthy garment factory owner.
 He employs many of his landsleit (fellow Jewish immigrants from Kuźmina) but exerts control over them in a paternalistic and domineering manner, aided by his nephew and fixer, Sam (Sam Gertler).

 Uncle Moses becomes infatuated with teenaged Masha (Judith Abarbanel), the daughter of one of his employees, after she confronts him about her father’s mistreatment.
 To win her over, he lavishes Masha and her parents with expensive gifts.
 Though reluctant, Masha ultimately agrees to marry him.

 As Moses focuses on Masha, Charlie (Zvee Scooler), a young Marxist and Masha’s admirer, organizes a strike at the factory.
 Sam suppresses the strike violently, and a settlement is eventually reached with the workers.

 After their marriage, Masha gives birth to a son but grows increasingly unhappy.
-Moses grants her a divorce, allowing her and the child to return to Europe.
+Moses grants her a divorce, allowing her and the child to move to Europe.
 With Sam now in control of the factory, a frail and lonely Moses spends his days reminiscing and singing with the workers, echoing the life of his own father.